A Migraine is More Than Just A Headache

 June is Migraine and Headache Awareness Month, a month dedicated to speaking up about migraines.
 I’ve heard over the years people say, “Oh it’s just a headache,” or “Drink some water and you’ll be fine.”
 I’m here to say it’s more than just a headache and it’s more than a glass of water can fix.
 It’s debilitating and probably the worse pain you will experience in your life (some women even say worse than child birth – yikes).
 My migraines can come from almost anything; lack of sleep, stress, my menstrual cycle, changes in air pressure, too much sleep, too much alcohol, a storm brewing, a scent that was just too strong.
 You name it and it’s probably a trigger for a migraine.

 If you’re a migraine suffer, you’re not alone.
-28 million women suffer from migraines and they’re one of the leading health problems affecting women today.
+Around one quarter of women suffer from migraines and they’re one of the leading health problems affecting women today.
 Women suffer from migraines more than three times as often as men.
 While some women get migraines maybe once a month or once every two months, 85% of women suffering from migraines are chronic migraine suffers, which means they experience 15 or more migraine days a month.
 Most people experience migraines due to the hormonal shifts that take place during menstrual cycles, pregnancy, and menopause.
 According to Robin Watkins, CNM, WHNP-BC, Health Care Director at Power to Decide, “For people with menstrual migraines, it is usually the drop in estrogen that happens before your period that triggers them, so consistently taking a birth control with a low dose of estrogen, like continuously cycling the pill or the ring, can help.”

 Migraines don’t care where you are or what you’re doing, they just attack.
 When a migraine hits I am down for the count for at least 2-4 hours—if not more depending how groggy I feel once I wake up from my nap.
 I can always count on a migraine attacking me on any “firsts.”
 I’ve come home with a migraine every first day of school since the fifth grade.
 I cannot explain the frustration in being so excited for a certain event, like a birthday party, family event, or day trip and have a migraine stand in the way of me enjoying mtself.
 Stress?
 Anxiety?
 Too much excitement?
 Who knows, but still to this day on any first day of a new internship or job, first day back at college I can rely on a migraine creeping in and ruining what should be an exciting day.